chrismaher/vim-lookml/README.md

 `[[` and `]]` are mapped to jump between field definitions in view files, and `join` definitions in model files.

 `[]` and `][` are mapped to jump between `explore` and `view` definitions.

-### Tags
-In order to use the plugin's tag functionality, you must have ctags installed.
-If you're using macOS, you can use brew:

-    brew install ctags

-You'll also need to add LookML rules to your `~/.ctags` file:

-    --langdef=lookml
-    --langmap=lookml:.lkml
-    --regex-lookml=/(dimension|measure): ([a-z0-9_]+) {/\2/

-To generate a tags file, use the command `:LookMLTag`.
-The tag file will be placed at the base of your Looker project, as determined by the location of the .git directory.